Huggets/hexaface/README.md

+# Hexaface
-This project uses the Vulkan API.
+A game coded in C that uses the Vulkan API and [stb_image](https://github.com/nothings/stb).